aragon/developer-portal/versioned_docs/version-1.3.0/osx/02-how-to-guides/02-plugin-development/index.md

 - [Governance plugin](./05-governance-plugin/index.md)

 :::danger
-This plugin template uses the version `1.4.0-alpha.5` of the Aragon OSx protocol.
+This plugin template uses version `1.4.0-alpha.5` of the Aragon OSx protocol.
 This version is still in development and is not audited yet.
 :::